AccessNI Procedure

 The Disclosure and Barring Service keeps two barred lists:

-A copy of our policy on the recruitment of ex-offenders is available by clicking here.
+A copy of our policy on the recruitment of ex-offenders is available on request from the Scouts Support Centre.

-We’ll keep certain types of information for different periods of time in line with our data retention policy.
-Read our Data Protection Policy.
+We’ll keep certain types of information for different periods of time in line with our Data Retention Policy.

 If you would like more information or support around Access NI or our Disclosure process, please contact our team at NI: